DzmitrySakalouski/pizzabotWithTest/README.md

 ## Overview

-This is the macOS Console Tool based on Swift, which represent a bot for delivering pizza
+This is the macOS Console Tool based on Swift, which represents a bot for delivering pizza

 ## Run the app using Xcode